family and addiction

 HOW I CAN HELP

 I have had many year’s experience working with those who struggle with addictive behaviors.
-I have gained knowledge, tools and compassion for doing this work and work hard to find the best fit of tools and resources to fit the individual.
+I have gained knowledge, tools, and compassion for doing this work and work hard to find the best fit of tools and resources to fit the individual.
 Every one is different and I believe that individual needs are important to this treatment.
+Therefore, different approaches and tools may be needed for different people at different times.

-Some of these tools include: Motivational Interviewing, Stages of change, SMART Recovery, information and principles from the 12 step programs, DBT, CBT and EMDR.
+Some of these modalities include Motivational Interviewing, Stages of change, SMART Recovery, information and principles from the 12 step programs, DBT, CBT and EMDR.

 IF YOU THINK YOU NEED MORE THAN INDIVIDUAL THERAPY, MAYBE A GROUP WILL BE A BETTER FIT.
 OUTPATIENT GROUP AND INTENSTIVE OUTPATIENT PROGRAM ARE AVAILABLE.